runeksvendsen/restful-payment-channel-server/README.md

 #### Status
 Under development.
 Should work as intended, more or less, but there are several bugs and unhandled corner cases that I'm aware of, and probably some that I haven't found yet.

+#### Test server
+https://paychan.runeks.me (also hosts documentation on the root path).
+Runs on Bitcoin testnet3.

 #### TODO
 * Auto-settlement
 * OutPoint as key in chanMap